top of page

 A walk through the Old City of Jaffa

-The Old City of Jaffa has much of interest to all faiths.
-For Jews and visitors to Israel - quaint alleyways, art galleries and superb views.
-Plus, lots of history about the Holy Land, including the beginnings of Tel Aviv.
-For Christians, there are the stories about the apostle Peter’s visit to Jaffa and its significance for Christianity.
-For Muslims, there are Jaffa’s mosques and the archeological remains of 500-years of Ottoman rule.
+The Old City of Jaffa has much to offer — quaint alleyways, art galleries, superb views, and an interesting history spanning thousands of years.
+For Christians, there is the story about the visit of the apostle Peter to Jaffa and the influence of this visit on the development of Christianity.
+For Muslims, there are Jaffa’s mosques and evidence of 500 years of Ottoman rule.

-An excellent way to become acquainted with Jaffa is to take a tour with one of the many companies offering free tours of the Old City described on the web.
-These are not quite free, as there is the expectation that you will pay at the end of the tour if your expectations are met – which they usually are.
-These tours offer plenty of anecdotes and useful overviews, although understandably next to no time to wander around the galleries and workshops.
-Described here is a circular walk that passes most of the main tourist sites and obviously allows you to wander at will.
-Note that the alleys are not marked.
-If you lose your way, ask someone who looks as if they belong in the neighborhood for directions to the next numbered place on the map below.
+Described here is a circular walk that passes most of the main tourist sites and allows you to wander at will.
+Not all the alleys are marked.
+If you lose your way, ask someone who looks as if they belong in the neighborhood for directions to the numbered place on the map below.

 Time: Allow several hours to explore